 When listeners subscribe to your podcast in their apps, they are really subscribing to a RSS URL.
 RSS feeds are used to send regularly updated or changing content to other web services.

-We recommend having two RSS URLs associated with your podcast: a public feed and a private feed.
+We recommend setting up a public feed URL (feed proxy) for your podcast.
 This allows you to have freedom over URL branding and any future distribution changes you make.
 Typically a podcast RSS URL is specific to the hosting service, which means if you ever want to leave your hosting service you will need to create a new feed and initiate a redirect.
-If you already have a feed proxy in place then all you have to do to move hosts is update the source feed.
+If you already have a public feed URL in place then all you have to do to move hosts is update the source feed.

 If listeners subscribe to the public feed, you can change podcast host sites without ever disrupting your public URL and potentially losing subscribers.